| | Association and

 electric guitar work of Larry Knight that is being heard on these

+recordings.
 Today, Mike and Tom still

 make rare live appearances, usually as an acoustic duo, continuing to offer